-2019 Annual Cash Incentive Plan In March 2020, the Compensation Committee approved a payout of 12.5% of the target annual incentive opportunity to NEOs for fiscal year 2019 performance.
-Details are in the "Annual Cash Incentive Plan" section below.
+2020 Annual Cash Incentive Plan In March 2021, the Compensation Committee approved a payout of 122% of the target annual incentive opportunity to NEOs for fiscal year 2020 performance.
+See the "Annual Cash Incentive Plan" section below for additional information.